hanenashi/bokoun/README.md

 fully simplify navigation, replace the interaction model, provide deterministic scroll restoration, or turn the rich composer into a genuinely simple workflow.

-### Why not MurkyPond?

-MurkyPond solves a different problem: preserving access during an outage through an archive, emergency chat, and external synchronization.
-Bokoun is an alternative interface while Kapybara and Okoun are healthy.

-Bokoun therefore does not need:

-- Firestore or another external database;
-- a Playwright harvester;
-- duplicated post storage;
-- a posting outbox;
-- recovery synchronization;
-- a continuously running computer or server.

 ### Why not a separate website or PWA?

 A separate origin would make Kapybara authentication, authorization headers,